bcaneco/chimpanzee_calls_plots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-### Developing vizualizations of acoustic data from orangutan calls.
+### Developing vizualizations of acoustic data from chimpanzee calls.

 Scripts to build graphical panels for each type of plot are available in
 files: